How to Pivot Into UX Writing Without Starting Over

 So much of overachieving, self-doubt, and perfectionism comes from worrying about or taking responsibility for things outside our control (I personally relate to these themes so much, I wrote a book about it).
 We try to prove something, convince someone, or force an outcome that’s (mostly if not completely) outside of our control.
 And the harder we push, the more restless, resentful, or even helpless we feel.

-For those of us with ADHD, this is especially tricky.
-Our brains make most things feel urgent, all external validation appears necessary to avoid rejection, and endless internal what-if spirals seem normal.
+Especially when perfectionism takes hold, our brains make most things feel urgent, all external validation appears necessary to avoid rejection, and endless internal what-if spirals seem normal.
 I spent years of my life silenced by the fear of others misunderstanding or judging me, without realizing my real power was in focusing on what I could add to the world around me, what I wanted to create.

 What Happens When You Focus on What You Want to Create?